YujiaBao/Predict-then-Interpolate/README.md

 </p>

 ## Data
-#### Download
+Datasets should be put under the directory `datasets/`.
 We ran experiments on a total of 4 datasets.
 MNIST and CelebA can be directly downloaded from the PyTorch API.
-For beer review and ASK2ME, you may download our processed data [here](https://people.csail.mit.edu/yujia/files/distributional-signatures/data.zip).
+For beer review and ASK2ME, you may download our processed data [here](https://people.csail.mit.edu/yujia/files/predict-then-interpolate/data.zip).

 ### Quickstart
 `.bin/` contains all the scripts for running the baselines and our algorithm.